ajaykumar4127/phd2mm/README.md

 upon fresh download and start) </br>
 Once you run and exit the program, put your mods in the phd2mm_mods folder. </br>
 The format should be: </br>
+Does not work with mods that are inside compressed files such as zip files, please uncompress/extract them first </br>
 Each mod should have its own folder. </br>
 No duplicate names and patches, for example, if a mod folder has 9ba626afa44a3aa3.patch_0 and 9ba626afa44a3aa3.patch_1, then it will not be correctly installed.